Kinky hair: Politics of kinky hair in the West

 Wearing kinky hair in its natural state today represents embracing one's natural self, and for some it is a simple matter of style or preference.
-In America during the 1960s, kinky hair was transformed into a revolutionary political statement that became synonymous with Black Pride & Beauty, and by default a fundamental tool in the Black Power Movement; "[h]air came to symbolize either a continued move toward integration in the American political system or a growing cry for Black power and nationalism."
+In the United States during the 1960s, kinky hair was transformed into a revolutionary political statement that became synonymous with Black Pride & Beauty, and by default a fundamental tool in the Black Power Movement; "[h]air came to symbolize either a continued move toward integration in the American political system or a growing cry for Black power and nationalism."
 Prior to this, the idealized Black person (especially Black women) "had many Eurocentric features, including hairstyles."
 However, during the movement, the Black community endeavoured to define their own ideals and beauty standards, and hair became a central icon which was "promoted as a way of challenging mainstream standards regarding hair".
-During this time, afro-textured hair "was at its height of politicization", and wearing an Afro was an easily distinguishable physical expression of Black pride and the rejection of societal norms.
+During this time, kinky hair "was at its height of politicization", and wearing an Afro was an easily distinguishable physical expression of Black pride and the rejection of societal norms.
 Jesse Jackson, a political activist, says that "the way [he] wore [his] hair was an expression of the rebellion of the time".
 Black activists infused straightened hair with political valence; straightening one's hair in an attempt to 'simulate Whiteness', whether chemically or with the use of heat, came to be seen by some as an act of self-hatred and a sign of internalized oppression imposed by White-dominated mainstream media.

 At this time, an African-American person's "ability to conform to mainstream standards of beauty [was] tied to being successful."
 Thus, rejecting straightened hair symbolized a deeper act of rejecting the belief that straightening hair and other forms of grooming which were deemed 'socially acceptable' were the only means of looking presentable and attaining success in society.
 The pressing comb and chemical straighteners became stigmatized within the community as symbols of oppression and imposed White beauty ideals.
 Certain Black people sought to embrace beauty and affirm and accept their natural physical traits.
 One of the ultimate goals of the Black movement was to evolve to a level where Black people "were proud of black skin and kinky or nappy hair.
 As a result, natural hair became a symbol of that pride."
-Negative perceptions of afro-textured hair and beauty had been passed down through the generations, so they had become ingrained in Black mentality to the point where they had been accepted as simple truths.
+Negative perceptions of kinky hair and beauty had been passed down through the generations, so they had become ingrained in Black mentality to the point where they had been accepted as simple truths.
 Wearing natural hair was seen as a progressive statement, and for all the support that the movement gathered, there were many who opposed natural hair both for its aesthetics and the ideology that it promoted.
 It caused tensions between the Black and White communities, as well as discomfort amongst more conservative African-Americans.